rjmeade/rjmeade.github.io/_experiences/Autonomous_Fixed_Wing_Aircraft.md

   </div>
 </div>

-reduce weight by 15%

 ##### **Static Load Simulations**
-after weight cut, worried about design withstanding forces.

-back of napkin calculations with rough assumptions to generate max force. used moment impulse equation to estimate force plane would experience in worst case scenario (crash). applied force to static load simulation in two scenarios, one where force concentrated on circular struts and one where force concentrated where carbon fiber rod would be
+After the topology optimization simulations were conducted, static load simulations were run on the part to ensure it would withstand a crash.
+Back of the napkin calculations were done to produce a max force value that the aircraft would experience in a crash.
+The momentum-impulse equation was used to estimate the force, which we applied to a static load simulation in two different scenarios.
+One where the force is concentrated on the circular struts, and one where the force is concentrated where our carbon fiber wing spars would intersect with the part.

 <div class="row">
   <div class="column">